DevFa6ima/Thameen-Luxury-Jewelry-E-Commerce-Platform/README.md

 - [ ] Implement email notifications
 - [ ] Add inventory management features

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Credits

-This project was developed as part of CIS 423: Web-based Systems Course Project (Term 2, 2023–2024).
+This project is a teamwork effort and was developed as part of CIS 423: Web-based Systems Course Project (Term 2, 2023–2024).
 Created for educational purposes to demonstrate e-commerce system implementation.

-## 📞 Support
+## 📧 Support

-For support, email F.Alkhomayes@gmail.com.
+For any questions, feel free to reach out at [📧 F.Alkhomayes@gmail.com](mailto:F.Alkhomayes@gmail.com).
 ---